hrossman/Patterns-of-covid-19-pandemic-dynamics-following-deployment-of-a-broad-national-immunization-program/README.md

 # Patterns-of-covid-19-pandemic-dynamics-following-deployment-of-a-broad-national-immunization-program

-Preliminary analysis and pre-print of:
+Preliminary analysis and pre-print is now available in MedRxiv:

 **[Patterns of covid-19 pandemic dynamics following deployment of a broad national immunization program](https://www.medrxiv.org/content/10.1101/2021.02.08.21251325v1)**